emmo-repo/EMMO/doc/EMMO_governance.md

 ![Configuring new entities in Protege](new_entities.png)

-__Figure 3__.
-The dialog in Protègè for configuring new IRIs.
+_**Figure 3.** The dialog in Protègè for configuring new IRIs.
 It is found under File->Preferences menu and then the “New Entities” tab.
-These settings should be used consistently in all EMMO ontologies.
+These settings should be used consistently in all EMMO ontologies._

 ## Community contributions and interactions